 Job Summary

-Bako Integrated Physician Solutions, a rapidly growing, high quality pathology laboratory with corresponding office-dispensed therapeutics, is currently seeking a Sales Account Manager to help expand Bako’s presence in the Wisconsin and Northern Illinois area.
+Bako Integrated Physician Solutions, a rapidly growing, high quality pathology laboratory with corresponding office-dispensed therapeutics, is currently seeking a Sales Account Manager to help expand Bako’s presence in the Central and Southwest Florida area.
 This is an incredible opportunity for the right person.
-Our Sales Account Managers are responsible for developing connections within Podiatric Dermatology industry, and following up with leads to generate sales within the designated territory.
+Our Sales Account Managers are responsible for developing connections within Podiatry, and following up with leads to generate sales within the designated territory.
 Dedicated to the advancement of Podiatric Dermatology through Education, Research, and Financial Support, our Sales Account Managers must share our passion for providing service excellence, be highly self-motivated and results driven.
-This position will report to the assigned Regional Sales Manager and has a unlimited financial potential.
+This position will report to the assigned Regional Sales Manager.

 Responsibilities

+Learn the science & clinical applications of podiatric dermatology & pathology

+Learn the clinical therapeutic product line and its applications

+Understand the competitive landscape in podiatric pathology & therapeutic product lines

 Utilize all available resources to achieve sales goals

 Retain and grow physician base of clients